avamsykiran/ReturnShp_July_2021/04SpringBoot/README.md

     WebSecurityConfiguerAdapter
       The whole security customization or configuaration must happen.

+        UserDetailsService::loadUserByUserName

+        AuthenticationEntryPoint
+          receive any exception while AuthenticationManger is authenticating the suer.

+        Security Filter
+          to validate the incoming jwt tokens

+        BCryptPasswordEncoder

         AuthenticationManagerBuilder
           AutenticationManager

-        UserDeatilsService::loadUserByUserName

         HttpSecurity
           configuare the access rules.

-        AccessEntryPoint
-          receive any exception while AuthenticationManger is authenticating the suer.

-        BCryptPasswordEncoder

-        Security Filter
-          to validate the incoming jwt tokens